Caio Collet: 2026 season

 The following month, it was revealed that Collet will drive the No. 4 for A. J. Foyt Racing for the 2026 season.

 Formula E

 Nissan Formula E Team (2024)

 In January 2024, Collet was named as the reserve and simulator driver for the Nissan Formula E Team.
 He made his debut in Formula E machinery by partaking in the rookie free practice session at the 2024 Misano ePrix for Nissan.
 Collet would further also drive for them during the Rookie Test following the Berlin ePrix at the Tempelhof Airport Street Circuit.

 Collet opted not to remain in the Nissan reserve driver role for 2025, stating that he preferred to solely focus on his main Indy NXT campaign.

 2023–24 season

-He made his race debut at the 2024 Portland ePrix, deputising for the unwell Oliver Rowland.
+Collet made his race debut at the 2024 Portland ePrix, deputising for the unwell Oliver Rowland.
 He finished the races in a respectable eighteenth and sixteenth, in which during the latter race Collet even finished ahead of his more experienced teammate Sacha Fenestraz.